 Students in this program may pair the B.S.W. with a Bachelor of Science in Bible in a double-degree option.

-A number of accredited graduate schools offer advance standing in a Master of Social Work degree program to graduates of a CSWE-accredited baccalaureate Social Work program.
+A number of accredited graduate schools offer advanced standing in a Master of Social Work degree program to graduates of a CSWE-accredited baccalaureate Social Work program.

 The Social Service Interdisciplinary program is designed for students who are interested in helping others but do not wish to earn the credentials necessary to become a professional social worker.
 Students in this program gain a foundation in social work basics, experience, and organizations as well as human and cultural diversity.